-The Faculty of Social Work (FSW) is committed to anti-racist social work education and practice and to promoting and actualizing equity, diversity, inclusion and reconciliation.
-We affirm that diversity and differences are enriching and valuable, and that they can strengthen our teaching, learning, research, and community connections.
-We aim to foster an inclusive, thriving environment for our students, staff, postdoctoral fellows, and community members.
-We acknowledge the historic and ongoing effects of racism, systemic inequities and compounded disadvantages due to the intersection of social locations, particularly for members of racialized, Indigenous, disability and 2SLGBTQ+ communities, as well as those who have experienced socioeconomic, caregiving, religious, and cultural barriers to their education.
-We recognize, honour, and integrate diverse perspectives, experiences, and strengths into our work.
-See the faculty's Statement on Anti-Black and Anti-Asian Racism, the work of the faculty's Anti-Black Racism Task Force, and the university's Indigenous strategy.
+The Faculty of Social Work (FSW), University of Calgary (UCalgary), is committed to promoting and actualizing equity, racial justice, diversity, inclusion and decolonization.
+We affirm that diversity and uniqueness are enriching and valuable, and that they can strengthen our teaching, learning, research, scholarship, and community connections.
+We aim to foster an inclusive, thriving and equitable environment for our students, non-academic and academic staff, and community members.
+We take the stand that equity does not mean sameness in treatment of people, but rather requires measures and accommodations for diverse life experiences and circumstances to ensure that no one of a particular social group is disadvantaged, underrepresented or overlooked in all aspects of our work.
+We intend to address systemic inequities and compounded disadvantages due to intersectionality of social locations, particularly for those who are members of racialized communities, Indigenous peoples, Black peoples, persons with disabilities, migrant groups (including refugees and immigrants), 2SLGBTQ+ communities, linguistic minorities as well as those who have experienced socioeconomic, caregiving, religious, political, and/or cultural barriers to their education and employment.
+We also recognize, honour, and integrate into our work diverse perspectives, ways of knowing and doing, experiences, and strengths.
+An anti-oppressive lens, particularly intersectional, anti-colonial, anti-racist and decolonizing frameworks, will inform our work.

+Please refer to our full statement of Our Commitment to Equity, Racial Justice, Diversity, Inclusion and Decolonization, the work of the faculty's Anti-Black Racism Task Force, and the university's Indigenous Strategy.